American Eagle Flight 4184: Weather

+Accident

 Flight

 The flight was en route from Indianapolis International Airport, Indiana to O'Hare International Airport, Chicago, Illinois.
 Flight 4184 was scheduled to depart the gate in IND at 14:10 and arrive in ORD at 15:15; however, due to deteriorating weather conditions at ORD, the flight left the gate at 14:14 and was held on the ground for 42 minutes before receiving an IFR clearance to ORD.
 The controller did not specify to the crew the reason for the hold.

 The flight crew engaged the autopilot as the airplane climbed through 1,800 feet.
 At 15:05:14, the captain made initial radio contact with the DANVILLE Sector (DNV) Radar Controller and reported that they were at 10,700 feet and climbing to 14,000 feet.
 The DNV controller issued a clearance to the crew to proceed directly to the Chicago Heights VOR.
 At 15:08:33, the captain of flight 4184 requested and received a clearance to continue the climb to the final en route altitude of 16,000 feet.

 At 15:09:22, the pilot of a Beech Baron, N7983B, provided a pilot report (PIREP) to the DNV controller that there was "light icing" at 12,000 feet over Lafayette, and, 22 seconds later, added that the icing was "trace rime...."
 According to the DNV controller, because the crew of flight 4184 was on the frequency and had established radio contact, the PIREP was not repeated.

 At 15:13, flight 4184 began the descent to 10,000 feet with first officer Gagliano at the controls.
 During the descent, the flight data recorder (FDR) recorded the activation of the Level III airframe deicing system and the propeller RPM at 86 percent.

 At 15:17:24, the BOONE sector was advised by the ORD traffic controller to issue holding instructions to all inbound aircraft.

 At 15:18:07, shortly after flight 4184 leveled off at 10,000 feet, the BOONE controller notified the crew that they were cleared to the LUCIT intersection and gave their holding pattern, telling them to expect further clearance (EFC) at 15:30.
 The captain acknowledged the transmission.
 About 1 minute later, the BOONE controller revised the EFC for flight 4184 to 15:45.
 This was followed a short time later by several radio transmissions between the captain of flight 4184 and the BOONE controller in which he received approval for 10 nmi legs in the holding pattern, a speed reduction, and confirmation of right turns while holding.